Lightx0x/toodoo/README.md

 ## Behaviour notes

 - `done` on an id that doesn't exist is an error.
+- `undone` on an id that doesn't exist is an error.
 - `remove` on an id that doesn't exist succeeds silently — removing something that isn't there already achieves the goal.
 - `list` never writes to disk.